matrix-org/matrix-spec-proposals/proposals/3848-errcode-specific-failure.md

 Note that it would not cover endpoints where trying to join a room when the user is already joined would no-op, like `POST /_matrix/client/v3/join/{roomIdOrAlias}`.

-`M_INSUFFICENT_POWER` would be when your user does not have the specific required power level to perform an action in the room.
+`M_INSUFFICIENT_POWER` would be when your user does not have the specific required power level to perform an action in the room.
   - [POST /_matrix/client/v3/rooms/{roomId}/invite](https://spec.matrix.org/latest/client-server-api/#post_matrixclientv3roomsroomidinvite)
   - [POST /_matrix/client/v3/rooms/knock/{roomIdOrAlias}](https://spec.matrix.org/latest/client-server-api/#post_matrixclientv3knockroomidoralias)